2023: Suppliers Scoop the Dollars

 If we were to go on holidays for 3 months, and not use any electricity at all, it would still cost us $40 per month, or $120 for a quarter, just to have the grid connected to our house, without using one single watt of electricity.

-As fast as we reduce our energy consumption to reduce costs, the energy supply companies increase their unit charges to push our total costs back up again.
+As fast as we reduce our energy consumption in an effort reduce costs, the energy supply companies increase their unit charges to push our total costs back up again.
 We can’t escape it.